 How Do You Get It?

 If you want the blood stored, after the birth, the doctor clamps the umbilical cord in two places, about 10 inches apart, and cuts the cord, separating mother from baby.
-Then she inserts a needle and collects at least 40 milliliters of blood from the cord.
+Then they insert a needle and collect at least 40 milliliters of blood from the cord.
 The blood is sealed in a bag and sent to a lab or cord blood bank for testing and storage.
 The process only takes a few minutes and is painless for mother and baby.

 The cord blood bank may also send tubes so that the mother’s blood can be taken, too.
 If so, the banking kit will have instructions along with blood collection tubes.